eakwichs/django-tutorial/README.md

 **The development server** Let’s verify your Django project works.
 - `python3.7 manage.py runserver 0:8080`
+- visit http://127.0.0.1:8080/ with your Web browser.
+You’ll see a “Congratulations!” page, with a rocket taking off.
+It worked!

 **Creating the Polls app**
 - `python3.7 manage.py startapp polls`